ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/database.md

 },
 ```

-Create a **"StoreManagerControllerTest"**, add the necessary usings and write the following test:
+Create a **"StoreManagerControllerTest"** class, add the necessary usings and write the following test:

 ```c#
 [Fact]